The Reasons I Write and

 avrotor@gmail.com

-Winner of National Book Award 2007, Living with Nature in Our Times
+Winner of National Book Award 2007, Living with Nature in Our Times,

-sequel to The Living with Nature Handbook [Winner of Gintong Aklat
+a sequel to The Living with Nature Handbook [Winner of Gintong Aklat

 (Golden Book) Award 2003]